Winfield Dunn: Early life

 Dunn was born in Meridian, Mississippi, the son of Aubert C. Dunn, an attorney and politician, and Dorothy (Crum) Dunn.
 Aubert served one term in the U.S. House of Representatives, 1935-1937.
-In 1944, during World War II, he enlisted in the U.S. Navy, and served as a pharmacists' mate in the Asia-Pacific Theatre.
+In 1944, during World War II, he enlisted in the U.S. Navy, and served as a pharmacists' mate in the Asia-Pacific Theatre for eighteen months.
 He subsequently served as a reserve lieutenant in the U.S. Air Force.

 Dunn graduated with a B.B.A. from the University of Mississippi in 1950.
 That same year, he married Betty Prichard, the daughter of a Memphis dentist.
 The couple had three children: Charles (Chuck), Gayle, and Julie.
 After working in the insurance industry for several years, he obtained his D.D.S. from the University of Tennessee Medical Units in Memphis in 1955.
 He initially practiced with his father-in-law before opening his own practice in Memphis.

 Inspired by Barry Goldwater's views on conservatism, Dunn ran unsuccessfully for the Tennessee House of Representatives in 1962.
 He was elected Chairman of the Shelby County Republican Party, and as such campaigned for Goldwater in the 1964 presidential race.
 He was a delegate to the 1968 Republican National Convention, and campaigned for the eventual nominee, Richard Nixon.